 Reporting the Problem to Your Landlord

-If you suspect that you have a pest infestation in your rental property, the first step is to report the problem to your landlord.
-Under UK law, landlords are responsible for ensuring that their properties are fit for habitation, which includes ensuring that they are free from pests.
+If you suspect a pest infestation in your rental property, the first and most important step is to report the issue to your landlord in writing.
+Under UK housing law, landlords have a legal obligation to ensure that their properties are safe, hygienic, and fit for human habitation.
+This includes dealing with infestations of pests such as mice, rats, cockroaches, bedbugs, or ants.

 Are Landlords Responsible for Mice?